-Or, check out a lion dance performance, a staple of the Chinese New Year.
-Those who celebrate the Lunar New Year know this one activity is an absolute "must see."
-Take a gander at the dance of the lion.
+Or, check out a Kwan Family Lion Dance performance, a staple of the Chinese New Year.
+Those who celebrate the Lunar New Year know this singular activity is an absolute "must see."
+Take a gander.

 Performed by two people in a large lion costume with an accompanied band of cymbals and drums, the dance is done to symbolically scare away evil spirits.
 The lion sports a giant papier mâché head and blinking eyes adorned with brightly colored trinkets, fur, glitter and mirrors.

 “The lion dance is very special,” Wong says.
-“If you feed the lion money, it’s supposed to bring you good luck to the rest of the year.”
+“If you feed the lion lucky money, it will bring prosperity and good luck for the upcoming year.”

 The Lion is still accepting bookings, visit the Kwan Family's Facebook page to secure a spot.
 Due to the pandemic, the Lion also set up a Cash App ($KwanLionDanceTeam) for those who still wished to feed the Lion lucky money.